gather-data/gather-public/content/docs/faq.md

 No, keep your favorite helpdesk to communicate with your customers!
 Gather is the link between your external communications and your internal processes.
 We help streamline those processes by aggregating data into a single view and automating your repetitive workflows, making the communication seamless.

-Which helpdesks do we work with? \[INSERT INTEGRATION LINK]
+We currently work with these helpdesks \[INSERT INTEGRATION LINK].

 **Does Gather integrate with other applications?**